hughperkins/cltorch/README.md

 #### DumpTimings

 This uses the wall-clock times to measure the elapsed time in different sections of cltorch code.
 The way it works is, each time the cltorch c++ code calls `StatefulTimer::instance()->timeCheck("some status")`, the wall-clock time since the last call to `->timeCheck()` will be added to the cumulative time for `some status`.
 You can pass any status as a string.
-Then, after running the piece of code under the scrutiny, in your Lua program, simply call `cltorch->dumpTimings()` to dump these cumulative timings.
+Then, after running the piece of code under the scrutiny, in your Lua program, simply call `cltorch.dumpTimings()` to dump these cumulative timings.

+Update: please first call `cltorch.setEnableTiming(true)` to enable collection of timing information.
+This is global across all devices.

 #### GPU buffer allocations and copies